-Cllr M E Tsoene - Chairperson Cllr T Halse Cllr J Y Jacobs
+Cllr M E Tsoene - Chairperson Cllr T Halse Cllr J Y Jacobs (She has been on sick leave since October 2019 until 30 June 2020)

 Section 79 Committees

 The Municipality had Section 79 committees during the period under review, furthermore, Council appointed a Section 79 Committee on Municipal Public Accounts, Council also established a Petitions Committee and Women Caucus as some of Section 79 Committees.
 These committees are responsible for implementation of specific committee related programmes.